Petroleum industry in Lithuania

 The petroleum industry in Lithuania since 2001 is experiencing a sustained fall in output, and is further characterized as investment-restricted.
-According to the Geology Office of Lithuania, at the begging of 2025 country had 2.14 million tonnes of proven oil resources in onshore sources, 60 million in unexplored onshore reserves, and 81 million tonnes offshore in the Baltic Sea.
+According to the Geology Office of Lithuania, at the beginning of 2025 country had 2.14 million tonnes of proven oil resources in onshore sources, 60 million in unexplored onshore reserves, and 81 million tonnes offshore in the Baltic Sea.
 In 2024, the country produced 27.85 thousand cubic metres of oil, the lowest annual output since 1991.
 A total of 5.6 million cubic metres of oil was extracted during 1991–2024 period.
 No permissions for new exploration are being granted.

 History

 The initiative to discover oil resources in Lithuania started in 1958.
 First proven source of oil discovered near Kybartai town.
 In 1964 the government funded company established to discover potential oil sources within Lithuanian territory.
 Between 1966 and 1969 four big oil sources confirmed in Šiūpariai, Plungė, Pietų Šiūpariai and Vilkyčiai.
+Approximately 4 million tonnes of recoverable oil had been found in seven such location by the 1990s.
 In 2015 oil sources were discovered in Raseiniai District Municipality.

-The actual production of oil in Lithuania started in 1990, during energy resource blockade imposed on Lithuania by Soviet Union.
+The commercial production of oil in Lithuania started in 1990, during energy resource blockade imposed on Lithuania by Soviet Union.
+By August of that year, oil extraction had begun at the Vilkyčiai, Genčiai and Kretinga fields.
 In 2001 Lithuania produced record breaking 471,000 tonnes of raw oil.

 Since 2003 oil drilling company Minijos nafta unsuccessfully tried to obtain rights to pump oil in the source near Kintai town.
 In 2021 Lithuanian Ministry of Environment rejected the application from Minijos nafta due concerns of damage to environment as source located near Curonian Lagoon and create disruptions to develop water sports tourism.

 In July 2021 Lithuanian Minister of Environment Simonas Gentvilas confirmed that Lithuanian government have no plans to encourage production in any of the new onshore wells and potentially could ban oil pumps development in the country once current wells depletes.
 At current pumping rate, most of onshore wells are expected to get closed by 2027 due to unprofitability.